 - Put all of the ingredients into a large bowl.
 Stir, then use your hands (or a stand mixer) to mix up a sticky dough.
 Continue to work the dough enough to incorporate all the flour, or beat for several minutes in a stand mixer.

 - Cover the bowl with plastic wrap, and let it rest at room temperature overnight, or for at least 8 hours; it will become bubbly and rise quite a bit, so be sure your bowl is large enough.

-3) Turn the dough out onto a lightly floured surface.
+- Turn the dough out onto a lightly floured surface.
 To make a single loaf, choose a 14" to 15" long lidded stoneware baker; a 9" x 12" oval deep casserole dish with cover; or a 9" to 10" round lidded baking crock.
+See "tips," below.

-6) Place the pan into a cold oven.
+- Place the pan into a cold oven.
+To keep the bread's bottom crust from burning, set the rack in the middle, not at or near the bottom.
 Set the oven temperature to 450°F. Bake the bread for 45 to 50 minutes, then remove the lid and continue to bake for another 5 to 15 minutes, until the bread is deep brown, and an instant-read thermometer inserted into the center registers about 205°F.

 - Remove the bread from the oven, turn out onto a rack, and cool before slicing.

 Tips from our Bakers

 - For best results, use a heavy-duty crock or baker with a light-colored interior; uncoated cast iron isn't a good choice, as its dark surface can easily burn the bread's bottom crust.
 Likewise, a lightweight pan can brown the crust too quickly.